payu-india/CMS-Chatbot/reference/Subscriptions/manage-recurring-payment-for-cards/modify-or-cancel-recurring-payments-for-amex-cards/modify-recurring-payments-for-amex-card.md

     </tr>
     <tr>
       <td>hash</td>
       <td>This parameter is crucial and is similar to the hash parameter used in the transaction request.
-For more information, refer to <a href="doc:generate-hash-merchant-hosted">Generate Hash</a>.</td>
+For more information, refer to <a href="http://docs.payu.in/docs/generate-hash-merchant-hosted">Generate Hash</a>.</td>
     </tr>
     <tr>
       <td>PG_TYPE</td>